coddingtonbear/jirafs/docs/source/getting_started.rst

 you enter is not valid JSON, when ``push``-ing up changes, you will receive an error, but don't worry -- if you encounter such an error, edit the contents to be valid JSON, ``commit``, and ``push`` again.
-You may need to consult with JIRA's documentation to develop an understanding of how to change these values.
+You may need to consult with Jira's documentation to develop an understanding of how to change these values.

 .. note::

-   You don't always need to enter values for every field in a JSON dictionary; in some cases, JIRA will infer the missing information for you.
+   You don't always need to enter values for every field in a JSON dictionary; in some cases, Jira will infer the missing information for you.

 .. _adding_removing_links: